 Medications

 Over-the-counter pain relievers, such as acetaminophen or ibuprofen, can help alleviate mild to moderate pain.
 For more severe pain, a healthcare provider may prescribe stronger medications.
-It is essential to follow the prescribed dosage and avoid exceeding the recommended amount.
+It's important to take the medicine exactly as the doctor says and not take more than advised.

 Rest and Activity Modification